tizonia/tizonia-openmax-il/README.md

 ## Introduction ##

+NOTE: Tizonia is still under development and there are no pre-built binary releases yet (but there will be soon though).
+However you can download the repo and follow the instruction further below in this README to build it from source.

-The Tizonia project consists of a number of resources.
+## The Tizonia project

+For an introduction of the resources that can be fond here, please keep reading below.

 ### `tizonia`: music player and audio streaming client/server ###

+* Spotify client (Spotify Premium account required).
+* Google Play Music client.
 * Playback of audio formats from local media (formats: mp3, mp2, mpa, m2a, aac, ogg/vorbis, opus, wav, aiff, and flac).
-* Spotify client.
-* Google Play Music client.
 * Icecast/SHOUTcast streaming server (formats: mp3).
 * Icecast/SHOUTcast streaming client (formats: mp3, aac, and opus, more to be added in the future).
 * Daemon and command line modes (no GUI).